motion/orbit/projects/blog/src/pages/update-one/index.md

   Ergonomically though, we can do better.
 </div>

-The visual effects of Iron Man and Minority Report may not be necessary, but these movies do grasp at a real and unmet desire today: unification, fluidity, and better control over our information.
+The visual effects of Iron Man and Minority Report may be frivolous, but these interfaces do grasp at a real and unmet desire: for unification, fluidity, and control over our information.

-The world today is becoming a world of silos inside web services.
-Browsers are silo-explorers, and tabs are how they maintain it.
-We think if you want to fix applications and the data we explore, you have to break out of the tab.
-Where we once had _files_ in operating systems that gave us portability, today we have no equivalent.
-Futher, even when we can export data from a service, we have no good interface to put it to use.
+The web today has become a world of silos.
+Browsers are silo-explorers, and tabs are their moat.
+We want to fix this, but to do so we'll have break out of the tab.
+Where we have _files_ in operating systems, which give us portability, the web has no equivalent.
+Futher, even when we can export data from a web service, there's no interface to put it to use.

-This brings us to Orbit's mission:
+So, Orbit's mission:

-> To create a new [aggregator](https://stratechery.com/2017/defining-aggregators/) of information that gives control of our data back to us -- with a flexible, powerful, intuitive platform.
+> To create an [aggregation platform](https://stratechery.com/2017/defining-aggregators/) for information to bring control of our data back to us in a flexible, powerful, intuitive way.

-I think of Orbit as the answer to a general desire we ran into time and time again in user research, in many different forms, that can be summarized as:
+I think of Orbit as the answer to the desire we ran into time and again in user research.
+It can be summarized as:

 <p><center><b>"I want to understand/organize my knowledgebase, and can't."</b></center></p>

 ## Orbit

-For the last two years we've been building something to help solve this.
-It fixes what browsers and cloud services fail at today: we can't unify and manage our information.

-To fix this, Orbit is a play to help re-decentralize the web.
-It does this as a platform, as opposed to a service.
-Instead of storing data or adding a new source of truth, Orbit just explores your existing information (much like a browser or operating system).
+Orbit is ultimately a play to upgrade our operating systems and re-decentralize the web.
+To do so it's designed as platform, and not service.
+This distinction is important.
+Instead of storing data or adding a new source of truth, Orbit just helps manage your existing information (much like browsers and operating systems).

 Operating systems gave us a lot of control with _files_.
-[In some forms](https://www.salon.com/2017/09/03/remember-palms-webos-maybe-not-but-apple-and-google-definitely-do/) they even gave us beautiful unified interfaces of contacts, calendars and messages.
-Meanwhile browsers give us the ability to explore widely (with less control).
-Orbit wants to give us back some flexiblity: to manage, understand, and organize our information.
+[In some forms](https://www.salon.com/2017/09/03/remember-palms-webos-maybe-not-but-apple-and-google-definitely-do/) they even had beautiful unified interfaces for contacts, calendars and messages.
+Meanwhile browsers give us the ability to explore widely, but we lose a lot of the control.
+Orbit wants to tilt us back to being able to manage, understand, and organize information.
 We want to enable you to:

 - Navigate disparate knowledge quickly and easily.
-- Search intuitively by person, topic, and time.
+- Search intuitively by person, topic, time.
-- Augment your day with information you may normally miss, as you work.
+- Augment yourself with relevant information as you normally work.
-- Build, extend and install helpful information apps with ease.
+- Build, extend and use apps on top of it with ease.
 - Do all of this without giving up privacy or security.

 <div class="demo-image"></div>